eric1foard/quick-budget/README.md

 This branch will be a general sweep of the App with a few minor changes to make to the code, but mostly will be centered around adding comments and creating a real README.

 - ✓ add UUID as uniqueId in models, schema, seeds
-- add UUID when user saves new items (and add into default values)
+- ✓ add UUID for new users, by modifying newUserSeed's default values
+- ✓ modify Budget, Box, and Form to accept the unique keys correctly
-- complete adding in id's so react will stop yelling at me
+- ✓ complete adding in id's so react will stop yelling at me
 - control what values users can put in fields (no 0's in front, NAN)
 - make sure indexes are working on income and expense items
 - Use only sweetalert react package?